 John was the first to understand:

-“It is the Lord,” he whispers.
+“It is the Lord,” he whispered.

-Then Peter, without further thought, threw himself into the water to reach Jesus more quickly on the shore.
+Without a moment’s hesitation, Peter threw himself into the water to reach Jesus more quickly on the shore.
 There, upon the sand, he saw a charcoal fire, with bread and fish ready to eat.
 This meal prepared by the Master revealed the exquisite tenderness of His love.
 Peter’s heart was moved.
 This fire perhaps reminded him of that other fire… in the courtyard of the high priest, on the night he denied his Master three times.

 “Simon, son of John, do you love Me more than these?”